fangfufu/Linux-Fake-Background-Webcam/README.md

                         mask.*)
   --hologram            Add a hologram effect (default: False) --no-ondemand         Continue processing when there is no application using
-                        the virtual webcam (default: True) --background-mask-update-speed BACKGROUND_MASK_UPDATE_SPEED
+                        the virtual webcam (default: False) --background-mask-update-speed BACKGROUND_MASK_UPDATE_SPEED
                         The running average percentage for background mask updates (default: 50)